avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 the 'Classical biotype'.
 These biotypes are based on a set of laboratory tests, for example, a test for the ability to lyse red blood cells, a biochemical test called the Voges-Proskaeur reaction that tests for the presence of a specific fermentation pathway, and a laboratory test for resistance to an antibiotic called polymyxin B, amongst other tests (see `CDC 1994`_).
-What all this revealed was the 7th pandemic was caused by a lineage of *V. cholerae* that was substantially different at the genetic level c ompared to the *V. cholerae* that caused the earlier 6th pandemic.
+What all this revealed was the 7th pandemic was caused by a lineage of *V. cholerae* that was substantially different at the genetic level compared to the *V. cholerae* that caused the earlier 6th pandemic.

 .. _CDC 1994: https://stacks.cdc.gov/view/cdc/52473